FallingSnow/h265ize/README.md

 > --he-audio :High Efficiency audio mode

-> --he-downmix :

-> --copy-audio :Don't encode the audio streams, just copy them (Soon to become default)
+> --he-downmix :If there are more than 2.1 audio channels, downmix them to stereo. **`he-audio` must also be enabled**

-> --help :Help; Shows this help page
+> --help :Help; Shows help page

 Run `h265ize --help` for more info.